HeavyMetalAlchemist/pdf-rag-api/README.md

 ### 5. Query

-Send a POST /query request with your document_id and question.
+Send a POST /query request with your question, and optionally a document_id.

 ## How It Works